sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-1-booleans.rst

    :language: java
    :autograde: unittest

    What will the code below print out?
    Try to guess before you run it!
-Note that 1 equal sign (=) is used for assigning a value and 2 equal signs (==) for testing values.
+   Note that 1 equal sign (=) is used for assigning a value and 2 equal signs (==) for testing equality between values.
+The != operator tests for inequality.
    ~~~~
    public class BoolTest1
    {